-This color change chemistry project will give you a liquid that fluctuates between pink and blue as the temperature changes.
+This color change chemistry project gives you a liquid that fluctuates between pink and blue as the temperature changes.
 In essence, it’s a color change thermometer.

 What You Need